trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/swapping-tokens.md

 ### Swapping tzBTC to XTZ

 To swap tzBTC to XTZ, the application runs these steps:

-TODO: verify that this is accurate and clarify what's going on:

 1. It creates an object of the `ContractAbstraction` type that represents the contract that manages tzBTC.
 1. It converts the number of tokens to the full decimal amount.